neogeographica/singleplayer_scripts/scripts/README.md

 If a launched gamedir contains any savegames, the most recent one will be loaded.
 (Unless you had launched it by opening a specific bsp file.)

+If your Quake engine is using a [userdata](userdata.md) directory, only savegames in userdata subdirectories can be loaded, so only those savegames will be considered here.

 ## Startmaps

 If you launch a gamedir that contains no savegames, "quakelaunch" will try to choose a good initial map to load.
 The rules it goes by are: